Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: RESULTS

 In general, there are many choices for designing the network.
 For instance, in \Cref{fig:problem-setup-rome}c\textendash e we show three examples of intuitive shortest-path-like minimization solutions for the settings shown in \Cref{fig:problem-setup-rome}a.
 These are however quite different from the observed network in \Cref{fig:problem-setup-rome}b.
 The question we address is what network design principle is producing simulated networks that are more similar to those observed in real urban networks.
-Optimality could be defined in various ways depending on the designers' goal, but generally, it is not known what principles the designers used when building the network.
+Optimality could be defined in various ways depending on the network engineers' and designers' goals, but generally, it is not known what principles they used when building the network.
 Instead, we want to assess this by observing real data of transportation networks and fitting them with a flexible and computationally efficient optimization setup guided by optimal transport theory.
-This allows to select, among the many possible choices, the networks that are optimal in a simple setup and compare them with the observed transportation networks.
+In this context, a well-defined cost-based functional combines aspects that are critical for a transportation network: the cost of building the infrastructure and that of operating the network, in terms of power dissipation.
+This is relevant in scenarios where we expect infrastructures to be regulated by energy-saving requirements and the principle of economy of scale, where it is more convenient to consolidate traffic into fewer and larger edges.
+We expect this to be a reasonable assumption in urban transportation networks.
+As with any other natural or urban system, we do not know \textit{a priori} what (if any) is the functional being optimized in the network under study.
+In fact, many of these systems (e.g., metro and tram) are built in phases \cite{derrible2010characterizing}, where the design of an initial backbone structure is followed by several expansion steps, which may lead to suboptimal structures.
+However, our model allows considering, among the many possible choices, a simple but yet principled mechanism of optimality.
+By measuring the degree of similarity of networks that follow these principles with existing urban transportation networks, we can assess if the observed ones can be explained by this simple mechanism.
+And if not, we can point out alternative infrastructures that can be better in terms of certain relevant network properties, e.g. total path length.
+Our setting is simple because we consider only a limited input (few nodes that need to exist, e.g. main origin and destination stations), but otherwise do not consider any other constraint, besides main physical laws such as conservation of mass, and let the model select nodes and edges from a two-dimensional space where it can be optimal to drive passengers, tuning only one parameter.
 For this, we adopt the formalism recently developed by Facca et al.\cite{facca2016towards,facca2019numerics,facca2020branch} that generalizes to a continuous space the original idea of Tero et al.\cite{tero2007mathematical}.
-In particular, this allows starting with only a set of relatively few \source \text{} and \sink \text{} nodes in input and then designing a network by exploring the 2D surface, i.e. without the need of an initial existing backbone.
+In particular, this allows starting with only a set of relatively few \source \text{} and \sink \text{} nodes in input, and then designing a network by exploring the 2D surface, i.e. without the need of an initial existing backbone.
 The idea is inspired by the behavior of the slime mold \pp, which dynamically builds a network-like body shape when foraging.
 One can thus consider a dynamics for the two main quantities involved, flows and conductivities, that implements this mechanism at any point in space.
 The stationary solution of this dynamics corresponds to the minimizer of a Lyapunov cost in a standard optimization setup, which has a nice interpretation in terms of infrastructure and operating transportation costs.
 From these solutions, one can then automatically extract optimal network structures using the approach presented in \cite{Nextrout}.
+From now onwards, we refer to the algorithmic implementation of this approach as ``Nextrout''.